Henry Royce

-Rolls-Royce initially focused on large 40-50 horsepower motor cars, the Silver Ghost and its successors.
-Royce produced his first aero engine shortly after the outbreak of the First World War and aircraft engines became Rolls-Royce's principal product.
+Rolls-Royce Limited initially focused on large, 40–50 horsepower motor cars, the Silver Ghost and its successors.
+Royce produced his first aero engine shortly after the outbreak of the First World War, and aircraft engines became Rolls-Royce's principal product.

-Royce's health broke down in 1911 and he was persuaded to leave his factory in the Midlands at Derby and, taking a team of designers, move to the south of England spending winters in the south of France.
+Royce's health broke down in 1911, and he was persuaded to leave his factory in the Midlands at Derby and, taking a team of designers, move to the south of England spending winters in the south of France.
 He died at his home in Sussex in the spring of 1933.